bonitoo-io/virtual-device/README.md

 ## Build

-The build relies on Apache Maven.
 To build a snapshot jar run the following.

 ```shell
 mvn clean package